webhooked/norrsken.nvim/README.md

 " Medium dark (Kiruna variant) colorscheme norrsken-kiruna
 ```

+The theme properly updates UI components like Snacks Picker and NeoTree to match your selected variant.
+All background colors of floating windows and UI elements are consistently applied across variants.

 If you are using [`lualine`](https://github.com/hoob3rt/lualine.nvim), you can also enable the provided theme: